Design with Canva's Free Version

 Canva offers many free items to be added to your graphic.
 Shapes, lines, icons and more.
 For the subject graphic I used some icons including social media shapes.
 Many of these can be formatted to whatever color you like.
 Click on the elements tab on the left to open up all the options.

 Once you click on an element to add to your graphic you can move it to wherever you want it in your graphic and resize or recolor it.

 This is a step that could be argued that part of it should be done at the beginning, but it's really a matter of preference.
-Naming your graphic.
+Naming your graphic is very important.
 Canva gives it a generic one according to the size you picked.
 Pinterest Graphic, for example.
 Naming it will help in many different ways.
-If you're using it for a blog you can title it the name of the post plus the name of your blog.
+If you're using it for a blog you can title it the name of the post plus the name of your blog adding keywords right in your image name.
 This helps protect the ownership of it.
 It also helps in the search engine aspect.
 Plus it just plain helps keep things organized!
 The most important step here that should be considered throughout each step of your design process is saving.
 If you've used a computer much at all you know it's true that clicking save once in a while throughout any project will save heartache many many times.

 Lastly, you're going to want to download it in the format that you desire.
 Canva will give a recommended file type, but many times I use JPG when I'm adding it to my blog.
 There's also a share button that has options that may fit your needs better.